DRMATEEN/DRMATEEN/README.md

 ---

 ## 🔍 A Bit About Me
-- 🎓 Graduate of Economics
+- 🎓 Monetary Economist
-- 🏦 Interned at the Bank of Agriculture, Kaduna
+- 🏦 Interned at the Bank of Agriculture.
-- 📜 Chartered Accountant (ACA/ACCA etc.)
+- 📜 Chartered Accountant (ACA/ACCA)
 - 🧮 Exploring data analytics, blockchain analysis & decentralized finance trends
 - 🧠 Strong analytical mindset and storytelling skills